- Our Editor's choice for best NJ sportsbooks

 Golden Nugget Atlantic City

 Golden Nugget Sportsbook launched on Aug.
 15 alongside Resorts AC.
 While it won’t be taking bets on NBA games, The Sportsbook started in a temporary location in the former poker room before the new 2,500-square-foot space opened on Aug.
 31.

 The sportsbook features nine self-service kiosks and four betting windows.
 Like Resorts Casino, Golden Nugget Sportsbook is powered by SBTech.

-Horse racing giant Churchill Downs also reached a deal with online sports betting technology company SBTech to run online gambling and sports betting operations under the Golden Nugget NJ online gambling license.
+Horse racing giant Churchill Downs also reached a deal with SBTech.
+The sports betting technology company will run online gambling and sports betting operations under the Golden Nugget NJ online gambling license.

 Golden Nugget Sportsbook is open daily, 10 a.m. to midnight.